GitTools/GitVersion/docs/index.md

 Read more at [version increments](more-info/version-increments.md)

 ### Version sources
-There are a number of sources GitVersion can get it's versions from, they include:
+There are a number of sources GitVersion can get its versions from, they include:

  - Tags
- - Version numbers in branches (i.e `release/2.0.0`)
+ - Version numbers in branches (e.g. `release/2.0.0`)
- - Merge messages (for branches with versions in them, i.e `Merged branch 'release/2.0.0' into master`)
+ - Merge messages (for branches with versions in them, e.g. `Merged branch 'release/2.0.0' into master`)
- - Track version of another branch (i.e develop tracks master, so when master increments so does develop)
+ - Track version of another branch (e.g. develop tracks master, so when master increments so does develop)
- - GitVersionConfig.yaml file (i.e `next-version: 2.0.0`)
+ - GitVersionConfig.yaml file (e.g. `next-version: 2.0.0`)

 Read more at [version sources](more-info/version-sources.md)